Pre-Booking is now available for the plant! Delivery Time is 7-10 days!

 Jade plant or Elephant bush is scientifically known as ‘Crassula ovata’.
 It is a succulent plant that has thick, shiny, and small leaves that originated in South Africa.
 It is commonly known as Elephant Bush, Elephant Food, Dwarf Jade, Small Leaf Jade, Porkbush.
 It is an easy growing plant that requires minimal care.
 It is a renowned house plant.

-- Jade plant is a small tree like structure yet a beautiful house plant which does not require a high amount of soil.
+- The Jade plant is a small tree-like structure yet a beautiful house plant that does not require a high amount of soil.

 - It requires minimal care or maintenance.

-- The plant is also known as good luck plant.
+- The plant is also known as a good luck plant.

-- The plant has dark red color stems with attractive green foliage.
+- The plant has dark red colour stems with attractive green foliage.